Get a free, no obligation personal loan quote with rates as low as 9.90%

 Warranty Deed

 Unlike a quitclaim deed, a warranty deed offers legal assurances to buyers.
-It stipulates that the seller has the right to transfer the property and that no one else owns it.
-It also assures that no debts or liens exist on the property.
-As such, a warranty deed promises that the seller is the rightful owner of the property and the title is in good standing.
+It stipulates that the seller actually has the right to transfer the property and that no one else owns it.
+It also assures that no outstanding debts or liens exist on the property.

-Process Of Removing A Name From A Title Deed
+How To Remove A Name From A Title Deed

 To remove a person from a title on a property, follow these steps:

+Step 1.
 Understand Your Property Ownership Goals

 Speak to other co-owners of your intentions and desires in order to come to an agreement about who will be removed from the title.
-If you are the person being removed from the title, make sure you understand your share of the property and who you are transferring your interests too.
+If you are the person being removed from the title, make sure you understand your share of the property and who you are transferring your interests to.

 Decide which avenue to take to remove the person from the title; namely, choose between a quitclaim deed or warranty deed.
+The option you choose will be based largely on the relationship between the co-owners and the level of protection required for both buyer and seller.

+Step 3.
 Get A Copy Of The Deed

+Step 4.
 Gather Your Documents

 • Title deed